alliteration

 If you said a beautiful poem could be written about the beautifully messy process of giving birth, I’d say, “I’d like to see you try.”

 It’s all there: alliteration, assonance, consonance.
 And colors.
-And words shifting their part of speech to allow for passage of the baby: “purpled power” and “crocused into air.”
+And words shifting their part of speech to allow for passage of a baby: “purpled power” and “crocused into air.”

 A poem is born!
-The reader can do nothing but step back, offer congratulations, and say, “Wow!
+The reader can do nothing but step back and offer congratulations.
+A fellow poet can do nothing but step back and say, “Wow!
 I wish I’d written that!”

 Crowning